Azure/hpcadvisor/README.md

-## HPC Advisor: Overview
+## HPC Advisor

+### Goal and overview

-The goal of this tool is to assist users in selecting the cluster configuraton based on actual application executions.
+The goal of this tool is to assist users in selecting a cluster configuration based on actual application executions.
+Underneath, the execution of the application is based on resources provisioned by [Azure Batch](https://learn.microsoft.com/en-us/azure/batch/); but the data collected can be used to make decisions for other environments including Azure CycleCloud, Azure VMSS, Azure VMs, AKS, etc.

 For now the tool focuses on testing:
 - SKUs